nuveo/log/README.md

-# logSys
+# log
-A simple to use logo system, minimalist but with features for debugging and differentiation of messages
+A simple to use log system, minimalist but with features for debugging and differentiation of messages

 ## Example